newsnowlabs/runcvm/README.md

 ### `--env='RUNCVM_DISKS=<disk1>[;<disk2>;...]'`

-Automatically create, format and mount backing files as virtual disks on the VM.
+Automatically create, format, prepopulate and mount backing files as virtual disks on the VM.

 Each `<diskN>` should be a comma-separated list of values of the form: `<src>,<dst>,<filesystem>[,<size>]`.